Search and Filter Logs

 Boolean operators

 Use AND, OR, and NOT for more complex filter logic.
-These work in both the implicit search and the WHERE command.
+These work in both the from-stage search sugar and the where operator.

 In the search expression